 6/06- Working on yet another mainboard, find that R18 went intermittently open which can cause the IC16's front end to float high all the time so as to ignore interrupt signals from DAV1 (front panel switch held) and DAV2 (Display related switch held).
 These should be triggering the cpu interrupt input pin 17.
 Generally it's a good idea to just replace all those parts and verify all traces in the area due to battery leakage.
 But this machine has yet another problem.
 All S+H's are high even though DAC out looks fairly normal.
 Thus we get slow envelopes and max noise.
 Similar to what can happen if the dac buffer just fails w/ high output.
 It's so hard to monitor all the digital stuff simultaneously with my setup that I just replaced the op amp and comparator to no avail after trying a different dac.
 Let's see, input from the knobs is rock solid.
 But DAC out has this jittering which obviously correlates to something telling it 'no we need to go higher higher.
 It's not the CPU as we swapped that.
 Not the SRAM "".
 Hmm.

-Kbr>2/07- And another problem mainboard.
+2/07- And another problem mainboard.
 I started out cleaning up the battery area and rigorously insuring every connection and impedence in the blast zone of course.
 Then found it has a weak dac buffer output and the TL082 is split at the seam..couldn't see until desoldering :-).
 But wait..there's more!
 The ADC comparator was out too which restores knob response.
 Not enough?
 IC20 was eliminatiting many LED's and replacing that 74LS377 restored those.
+(Always verify IC8 pin 13 to IC20 pin 11 the enable first!)
 And now..we have a synth that doesn't store!
 It responds it seems to the 95[enter] command to turn off protect.
 However hit record and you see data coming to the main board but the LED never flashes and nothing gets saved!
 Oh I do find the *fun* ones.
 Well, I'd think possibly this is an SRAM problem since it has to set a flag somewhere in memory.
 And that's the only memory I know of on these.
 I had a 6116-4 handy.
 Don't do that :-).
 Unless you like an additional lfo that never goes away and very segmented envelopes.
 Hehe.
 Sonically beautiful with the original SRAM.
 Try another SRAM that's the same.
 ANd same result.
 Try another cpu.
 Same.
 Try the new eprom.
 Same.
 It actually acts like it's saving a patch but then you reboot and it's really gone.
-I don't get it.
+I don't get it. (later note:.did I ever solve this one? seems I did since that unit isn't around anymore.
+This is a strange issue since, if the knobs are updating, then the memory chip has to be enabling and writing and reading normally.
+Since when a knob is changed the new value is stored in memory THEN retrieved after all other knobs have been scanned and compared to what was in memory.
+So it is extremely odd and yet I think I solved this issue. )

 11/07- Mainboard for James LePera.
 This one took the prize I think.
 After cleaning up a bit more find the following problems: